jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

      * A: There exist a great numbers of applications.
 Currently, we complete gymnastics and so far work on the application with computer vision

-If you have more question, please feel free to ask us:
+If you have more questions, please feel free to ask us:

 haha871116@gmail.com